klangrud/professional/README.md

 Website: www.buckle.com

 **Tri-City Adult Hockey League 08 / 2007 - Present**
-PHP Developer and Site owner for no-profit recreational hockey league.
+PHP Developer and Site owner for non-profit recreational hockey league.
 Wrote a league manager along with website in PHP from the ground up.
 Migrated site to Wordpress to allow for users to manage the site easier.
 Website: www.tcadulthockey.com

 **University of Nebraska–Lincoln 08 / 2003 - 08 / 2004**
 Telecom Data Port Certification